d3x0r/STFRPhysics/FirstPrinciples.md

 This is a slight modification to the units of the terms in the following; replacing a '1' previously with 'q'.

 Classically, wavelength(m) * frequency(1/s) = C;  this is extended with turns to be `length per quarter-cycle(m/q) * frequency(q/s) = C`.
-Wavelength is length of a quarter cycle. frequency is quater cycles per second. or maybe `length per quarter-cycle(m/4q) * frequency(4q/s) = C`; the scalar would end up canceling out along with the units.
+Wavelength is length of a quarter cycle. frequency is quarter cycles per second. or maybe `length per quarter-cycle(m/4q) * frequency(4q/s) = C`; the scalar would end up canceling out along with the units.

 The energy of a wave is a direct relationship of its frequency; `E = hF`; where `h` is Plank's Constant that directly scaled turns per second.